likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 ceph3                      : ok=413  changed=24   unreachable=0    failed=0
 ```

->**NOTE:** You will not see your RadosGW service listed in the Ceph status command but don't worry this is normal.
-We have configured our RadosGW services as part of a Realm/Zone that do not exist yet, that is why the RadosGW service does not start.
-In the next section we are going to create the realm,zonegroup and zones, then we can check that our RadosGW daemons are running like expected.
+>**NOTE:** You will not see your RGW service listed in the Ceph status command but don't worry this is normal.
+We have configured our RGW services as part of a Realm/Zone that do not exist yet, that is why the RGW service does not start.
+In the next section we are going to create the realm,zonegroup and zones, then we can check that our RGW daemons are running like expected.
 ```
 [root@bastion ceph-ansible]# ceph --cluster dc1 -s | grep rgw
 [root@bastion ceph-ansible]#